GabeDiniz/command-kit/README.md

 │   └── <other batch scripts>       # Additional batch scripts for quick commands │
 ├── 📂 Scripts
-│   ├── <other Python scripts>      # Python scripts for various automation tasks │
+│   └── <other Python scripts>      # Python scripts for various automation tasks │
 ├── README.md                       # Project documentation
 └── requirements.txt                # Python libraries required for this project
 ```

+# 🚀 Getting Started

+### Running Commands

+Once the repository is clone, simply run the config.bat file to add bin to your path environment variable.
+From there, you can open a command prompt and run any of the following commands from any directory.
+You may need to run the dependency-check command to install required libraries for some scripts.

+Run 'commands' in the command prompt to get a list of current available commands.